Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Introduction

-In this paper, we go into more detail and derive global estimates for the error of linear hyperbolic systems due to inaccurate boundaries.
-We derive the error for the continuous problem, as the error generated by boundary approximations is actually independent of the numerical scheme used to solve the equations, and persists even when the solution approximation is fully converged.
 We show that the error is bounded when the solutions in the correct and inaccurate domains are bounded.
-From this bound, we find that the primary solution errors are due to errors in the Jacobian and metric terms.
-Errors due to evaluating boundary functions at the incorrect locations of the boundaries are secondary effects, being dependent on the product of small quantities.
-In two space dimensions, specifically, we show that to lowest order the errors are proportional to the errors in the boundary curves {\it and} their derivatives.
-The results illustrate how important it is to approximate boundaries accurately, and they should be helpful for high-order mesh generation and the design of optimization algorithms for boundary approximations.
+We also show that the primary solution errors are due to errors in the Jacobian and metric terms.
+Errors due to the evaluation of boundary functions at incorrect locations of the boundaries are secondary effects, being dependent on the product of small quantities.
+So it is not enough to simply evaluate boundary data at the correct points.
+In two space dimensions, specifically, we show that to lowest order the errors are proportional to the errors in the boundary curve locations {\it and} their derivatives.
+The results give guidance on how to optimize $\spacevec X^e - \spacevec X$ to minimize $e_{mesh}$ for the solutions of advection-dominated problems.